nvidia-holoscan/meta-tegra-holoscan/env/README.md

-# OpenEmbedded/Yocto Build Container for NVIDIA Clara Holoscan MGX
+# OpenEmbedded/Yocto Build Container for NVIDIA Clara Holoscan

-This container image contains runtime dependencies, scripts, and the NVIDIA-proprietary binary packages that are required to build an OpenEmbedded BSP image for NVIDIA Clara Holoscan MGX platforms with dGPU support.
+This container image contains runtime dependencies, scripts, and the NVIDIA-proprietary binary packages that are required to build an OpenEmbedded BSP image for NVIDIA Clara Developer Kits with dGPU support.

-The following documentation provides information specific to the usage of the Holoscan MGX Build Container, and may be missing information from the main documentation that may be useful to know when configuring or using the BSP.
+The following documentation provides information specific to the usage of the Holoscan Build Container, and may be missing information from the main documentation that may be useful to know when configuring or using the BSP.
 Please see the main [README](../README.md) file for additional documentation.